oskrsjlnd/RSA-crypto/documentation/week4.md

 Miller-Rabin primality test, Extended Euclidean algorithm.

 ## Problems / what is unclear?
-Tests are not done properly yet.
+Testing might not be comprehensive.

 ## What next?
 Finish algorithms and tests, write test document and generate keys for encryption.
 Implement encryption and decryption.